manwar/webservice-mocean/README.md

 # DESCRIPTION

-WebService::Mocean is Perl library for integration with MoceanSMS gateway, https://moceanapi.com.
+WebService::Mocean is Perl library for integrating with MoceanSMS gateway, https://moceanapi.com.

 # DEVELOPMENT